ItsRobDude/ProphecyCM/docs/data-model/README.md

 ## JSON schema stubs
 Generated schemas will live under `docs/data-model/schemas/` (additive per entity).
 During this phase the dataclasses themselves are the source of truth; schema generation tooling will be added later once the surface stabilizes.

+To regenerate the JSON fixture snapshots, edit the YAML sources and run `tools/export_yaml_fixtures_to_json.py` from the repository root.

 ## Compatibility expectations
 - New required fields must include sane defaults or migration logic at `SaveFile.from_dict`.